-Specific to this area of Starr Hill, it is now known that a resident has identified a recent landslide event in a High hazard zone (see Question #6 above), which also happens to be within one of the apparently odd-shaped hazard units (Figure 17, purple outline).
-This area will be reviewed to see if a shifting of the hazard boundary is warranted above Nelson Street.
+Specific to this area of Starr Hill, it is now known that a resident has identified a recent landslide event in a High hazard zone (see Question #6 above), which also happened to be within one of the apparently odd-shaped hazard units (Figure 18, purple outline).
+This area has now been updated, resulted in a shifting of the hazard boundary above the corner of Nelson Street and 5th Street.
 Note that the Severe hazard zone mapped at the toe of slope is due to this area being a deposition zone for slide debris.